qadaz/qadaz/README.md

 # Hi, I'm Qadeer Hussain 👋

-I am a BSc Computing student at Arden University, Manchester, with a passion for **Python programming, networking, and information security**.
+I am a BSc Computing student at Arden University, Manchester, building practical skills in IT support, networking, and cybersecurity with a focus on real-world problem solving.
 I am actively building practical IT and cybersecurity skills, creating small Python projects and exploring networking and security concepts.

 ## 🔭 Currently Working On